Thrashing winds leave thousands without power in Western Washington

 Seattle City Light crews worked Friday night to bring neighborhood after neighborhood back on line, as thousands lost power — but not on the scale of what Snohomish PUD is working through Saturday morning.

 Scattered outages are still being reported by City Light.
-For instance, the utility says outages in Lake Forest Park and the Echo Lake area area affecting more than 6,800 customers.
+For instance, the utility says outages in Lake Forest Park and the Echo Lake area affecting more than 6,800 customers.

 Among the outages City Light reported working through Friday night into Saturday: 4,800 customers in the Olympic Hills and Lake City, almost 3,700 in View Ridge and Wedgwood, 6,700 in North Capitol Hill and Eastlake, and 13,800 in the Rainier Beach, Dunlap, Lake Ridge and Skyway.